bellgraphcasey1/EM-Project-1/FEEDBACK.md

 In this file, I will compile your feedback (and grade) for your project homework problems in reverse chronological order.
 Please do not alter this file and if you do, make sure to add and commit the new version to your repository before turning in the next assignment.
 Thanks, Danny

+## Assignment 5

+Casey, excellent update.
+No comments from me, just finish up your draft and you are pretty ready to turn it in soon.
+Great work and this should be a easier week for you on this.
+Good job putting in the work up front on it.

+* Score: 20/20

 ## Assignment 4

 Casey, this is an excellent starting draft of your paper.
 It is compelling and intersting.
 I think you can continute onward.
 One comment is that you should have inline references to the papers that you are drawing from.